• Skip to main content

 9) Taco Pasta Recipe

-• Olive oil – Adds richness to the base and helps sauté the onion and beef.
+• Olive oil – Adds richness and helps sauté the onion and beef.

-• Onion – Brings subtle sweetness and depth to the dish.
+• Onion – Brings subtle sweetness and depth.

-• Garlic - Adds a depth of flavor to the whole dish.
+• Garlic – Adds depth of flavor to the whole dish.

-• Ground beef – Provides a hearty base; swap with ground turkey or chicken for a leaner version.
+• Ground beef – Creates a hearty base.
+You can swap in ground turkey or ground chicken for a leaner option.

-• Taco seasoning – Adds the classic taco flavors; use one packet for mild or two for extra boldness.
+• Taco seasoning – Adds classic taco flavor.
+Use one packet for mild or two for a bolder taste.
+Save money and make homemade taco seasoning your way.

-• Diced tomatoes – Add a tangy balance to the cheesy pasta.
+• Canned diced tomatoes – Add a tangy balance to the rich, cheesy sauce.
+Use fire-roasted tomatoes or Rotel for a kicked-up version.

-• Black beans – These add protein and fiber.
-Use canned black beans or Instant Pot black beans or pinto beans.
+• Black beans – Add protein and fiber.
+Use canned black beans, or swap them for pinto beans if needed.

-• Corn – Brings sweetness and texture, balancing the savory flavors.
+• Corn – Brings a little sweetness and texture to balance the savory flavors.

-• Chicken broth – Helps cook the pasta and enhances the dish's flavor.
+• Chicken broth – Cooks the pasta and adds flavor as everything simmers together.

 • Cheddar cheese – Melts into the pasta for a creamy, cheesy finish.